 The more stairs Mr. Pickwick went down, the more stairs there seemed to be to descend.
-Passage after passage did he explore; room after room did he peep into; at length, just as he was on the point of giving up the search in despair, he opened the door of the room in which he had spent the evening, and beheld1 his missing property on the table.
+Passage after passage did he explore; room after room did he peep into; at length, just as he was on the point of giving up the search in despair, he opened the door of the room in which he had spent the evening, and beheld his missing property on the table.

 Mr. Pickwick seized the watch in triumph, and proceeded to retrace his steps to his bed-chamber.
-If his progress downwards had-been difficult, his journey back was infinitely2 more perplexing.3 A dozen times did he softly turn the handle of some bed-room door, which resembled his own, when a gruff4 cry from within of "Who the devil's that?" or "What do you want here?" caused him to steal away, on tiptoe.
+If his progress downwards hadbeen difficult, his journey back was infinitely more perplexing.
+A dozen times did he softly turn the handle of some bed-room door, which resembled his own, when a gruff cry from within of "Who the a great misfortune here: much puzzling rough, rude devil's that?" or "What do you want here?" caused him to steal away, on tiptoe.
 He was on the verge of despair, when an open door attracted his attention.
 He peeped in - right at last.
 There were the two beds, and the fire still burning.

-1 (old or literary use) saw
+2 (old or literary use) saw